-We Treat Myofascial Pain Without Drugs
+We Treat Myofascial Pain Naturally

 Millions of Americans have musculoskeletal pain.
 An estimated 10 million suffer from either myofascial pain syndrome (MPS) or fibromyalgia (FM).
 While they have much in common, these are now recognized to be two distinct syndromes.
 MPS is a localized disorder, while FM is a systemic disorder.
 (Schneider, 1995)

-Because patients with these two distinct disorders have similar symptoms, it is easy for both patients and physicians to be confused about the correct diagnosis.
+Because patients with these two distinct conditions have similar symptoms, it is easy for both patients and physicians to be confused about the correct diagnosis.
 Although there are clear-cut differences between the classic manifestations of the two syndromes, many patients have symptoms that appear to be features of both conditions.
 Some diagnostic tests do not show abnormalities in either condition.
 Both MPS and FM are considered diagnoses of exclusion.
 This means that you must exclude the possibility that the patient’s symptoms are due to some other disorder before you can conclude that the proper diagnosis is MPS or FM.

 Janet Travell, M.D., a pioneering researcher in the field of MPS, describes this syndrome as “a regional muscle pain disorder that is characterized by tender spots in taut bands of muscle that refer pain to areas overlying or distant to the tenderness.”
 (Travell & Simons, 1983) Some patients develop MPS following trauma, although they may not be aware of the connection since the trauma can precede the onset of pain by weeks or even months.